Mojang/minecraft-creator-tools/README.md

 `npx mct validate addon -if d:\mycontent\packages\myaddon.mcaddon -show --log-verbose`

 Loads the project file `d:\mycontent\packages\myaddon.mcaddon`, validates using the 'addon' suite of strict tests and shows validation results on the command line.
 Also displays verbose logging messages.

+### New project creation

+`npx mct create`

+Asks a series of questions and creates a new project based on those preferences.

 ## Trademarks